 In this tutorial, we will show you how to install the TWRP Recovery on your Android device via Fastboot.
 Since Android is an open-source operating system, it straightaway translates to the ability to carry out a plethora of tweaks.
-Well, we aren’t just talking about the icon packs, themes, and custom launchers.
-Once you step into custom development, you could then explore your device’s full potentiality.
-You just need to bypass the restriction by unlocking the bootloader.
+We aren’t just talking about the icon packs, themes, and custom launchers.
+Once you step into custom development, you could then explore your device’s full potential.
+You need to bypass the restriction by unlocking the bootloader.
 Doing so will literally open the floodgates to a plentitude of customizations.

-These include the ability to try out tons of mods, flash ZIPs, and IMG files and carry out other related tasks.
+These include trying out tons of mods, flash ZIPs, and IMG files and carrying out other related tasks.
 However, your device’s stock recovery isn’t capable enough for these tweaks.
 At the very most, it could wipe data or allow you to sideload files via ADB.
 So to counter all these issues, you would require a custom recovery installed on your device.
 And in this guide, we will help you with just that.
 Today, we will show you the steps to install the TWRP Recovery on your Android device via Fastboot.
 Follow along.

 What is TWRP | What are its Advantages?

 Team Win Recovery Project or more popularly known as TWRP, is a power-packed custom recovery that beholds quite a lot of functionalities.
 To begin with, you could create and restore a complete backup of your device via the Nandroid backup feature.
 Then it also allows you to wipe off various device partitions.
 This usually comes in handy when you are planning to install a custom or GSI ROM.
 Talking about which, TWRP has completely streamlined the process of flash ZIP and IMG files.